padsley/STARLIBCalculations/README.md

 # STARLIBCalculations

 Online public repository for my STARLIB inputs.
+(See http://starlib.physics.unc.edu/ for the STARLIB site and more details.)

 These inputs are made available for the purposes of reproducability i.e. so that someone else can run my calculations independently making such changes as they see as neccessary in order to easily quantify how the variations between my input and their effects the outputs.